Menahem Rabinovich: Research and Teaching

+At Penn State he was also active in establishing the Judaic Studies program.

 Zionist activism

 During his studies in the U.S. he was a lecturer and public speaker on Israeli issues for the UJA and the Bonds.
 He wrote and published newspaper articles on Israel and the US in Jewish newspapers in New York.
 He was actively involved in promoting Israeli issues on US campuses and at Penn State he established and directed a non-religious, pro-Israeli student organization called Yachad which received support from the Israeli government.
 He also established and directed at Penn State a student exchange summer program of Penn State students at Tel-Aviv University.

 Wise Nutrition Center

-In the last two decades of his life he founded and directed in Israel the Wise Nutrition Center, promoting public awareness on health and nutrition issues.
+In the last two decades of his life he founded and directed in Israel the Wise Nutrition Center.
 The center offered lectures, workshops and courses as well as private consultation on health and nutrition.
-His knowledge combined with his noted speaking ability brought him many students and followers.
-He was invited to give lectures and courses at the Prime Minister’s Office and at the Civil Service Commission, and in teacher training courses.